thegoodduck/Dillusion/README.md

-Dillusion is to see if your intrnent provider gives different results than others see.
+Dillusion is to see if your internent provider gives different results than others see.